boutproject/BOUT-dev/manual/sphinx/user_docs/python_boutcore.rst

 .. code-block:: bash

-   ./configure CXXFLAGS="-fPIC"
+   ./configure --enable-shared
    make -j 4
    make python

 but getting all the
 dependencies can be difficult.
-``make python`` creates both the python2 and the python3 module.
+``make python`` creates the python3 module.

 If problems arise, it might be worth checking a copy of the bout module out, to reduce the risk of causing issues with the old bout